Adityasingh09123/-OIBSIP-/README.md

-# This is a Normal calculator which is used to calculate the Mathmatical Expression of the input provided by user.
+# This is a Normal calculator which is used to calculate the Mathematical Expression of the input provided by user.